List of Merlin characters: Morgana PendragonMorgana Pendragon (portrayed by Katie McGrath) is the heretofore unknown daughter of Uther Pendragon and Vivianne, the wife of his close friend and leading military commander, Gorlois; she is the half-sister of Arthur Pendragon and Morgause.

 A year has passed since Morgana fell from power and lost her crown.
 She is now self-exiled from Camelot and is in hiding with a crippled Morgause.
-Morgana's powers have grown, and she is now a High Priestess; using her dark magic, she sacrifices Morgause as a part of her plan to get her revenge on Camelot by using her sister's death to unleash the Dorocha on Camelot.
+Morgana's powers have grown and she is now a high priestess; using her dark magic, she sacrifices Morgause as a part of her plan to get her revenge on Camelot by using her sister's death to unleash the Dorocha on Camelot.
 Upon unleashing the Dorocha, Morgana is warned by the Gatekeeper of the Spirit World that Emrys will be her doom.
-Morgana's betrayal has left Uther a broken man, and Arthur acts as king, with support from his uncle, Agravaine.
-However, Agravaine's true loyalties are revealed to Morgana when he visits her hideout to inform her of Camelot's growing weakness from the Dorocha attacks.
-However the Dorocha are defeated when Sir Lancelot sacrifices himself; this sends Morgana into a rage who believes Emrys thwarted her plans.
+Morgana's betrayal has left Uther a broken man and Arthur acts as king, with support from his uncle, Agravaine.
+But Agravaine's true loyalties are revealed to Morgana when he visits her hideout to inform her of Camelot's growing weakness from the Dorocha attacks.
+But the Dorocha are defeated when Sir Lancelot sacrifices himself; this sends Morgana into a rage who believes that Emrys thwarted her plans.
 She instructs Agravaine to help her find and destroy Emrys.

-When Uther is mortally wounded in an assassination attempt on Arthur, Agravaine passes on the 'good news' to Morgana.
-When she realises that Arthur plans to use a sorcerer to save Uther, Morgana uses her magic to enchant Uther's necklace to cause her father's demise.
+When Uther is mortally wounded in an assassination attempt on Arthur, Agravaine passes on the "good news" to Morgana.
+When she realizes that Arthur plans to use a sorcerer to save Uther, Morgana uses her magic to enchant Uther's necklace to cause her father's demise.
 Uther finally dies and Arthur takes the throne.
-When Agravaine visits Morgana to inform her of her success in Uther's demise, she is evidently disturbed, if not saddened, by her father's death, and claims that there will be no celebrations until she takes the throne of Camelot.
+When Agravaine visits Morgana to inform her of her success in Uther's demise, she is evidently disturbed, but not saddened, by her father's death, and claims that there will be no celebrations until she takes the throne of Camelot.

-When Queen Annis declares war on Camelot after Arthur kills her husband, Morgana preys on Annis' grief and forms an alliance with Annis against Arthur and Camelot.
-To prevent an all out war, Arthur chooses to face one of Annis' warriors in single combat; if Arthur wins, Annis will leave Camelot in peace, however if Arthur loses, Camelot will fall.
+When queen Annis declares war on Camelot after Arthur kills her husband, king Caerleon in cold blood, Morgana preys on Annis' grief and forms an alliance with Annis against Arthur and Camelot.
+To prevent an all out war, Arthur chooses to face one of Annis' warriors in single combat; if Arthur wins, Annis will leave Camelot in peace, but if Arthur loses, Camelot will fall.
 Agravaine smuggles Arthur's sword to Morgana who uses her magic to enchant the sword to bear the weight of a thousand ages.
-During the battle, Morgana activates the enchantment, and it momentarily seems that Arthur may lose as Annis's and Arthur's armies watch on in shock, however Arthur miraculously wins.
+During the battle, Morgana activates the enchantment, and it momentarily seems that Arthur may lose as Annis's and Arthur's armies watch on in shock, but Arthur miraculously wins.
 It is Arthur's victory that sees Annis end her alliance with Morgana, who is accused of being more like Uther than she would like to think herself not to be.

 When a badly wounded Merlin falls into her hands, Morgana uses him to attempt to assassinate Arthur.
 In order to release himself from her power, Merlin confronts Morgana as an 80-year-old man and she immediately recognises the feared Emrys.
 Initially terrified, Morgana gathers her courage and attempts to kill Emrys.
 After their battle she is left unconscious.